usman-wf/linux-ctfs/README.md

 - Understanding process information
 - Reading process details

 **Hint:** The `netstat` or `ss` command can show you which processes are listening on which ports.
-How can you use these to find a process on a specific port?
+Install [netstat](https://www.geeksforgeeks.org/netstat-command-linux/) for your linux distribution and then see how can you use these to find a process on a specific port?

 ## Challenge 7: The Encoded Secret